 What’s more, your personal brand can afford you career opportunities.
 When you walk the walk and talk the talk, you become authentic.
 You’re the real thing and people will recognize you for it.

 Your brand is the cornerstone of your career DNA.
 It’s your “trademark.”
 The key to a successful personal brand is being recognized for qualities you value.
 If you haven’t started to develop your personal brand, there’s no time like the present.
 Follow these guidelines to build your successful image.

 You are What You Wear – Like it or not, we’re judged by our appearance.
 Brand yourself as the consummate professional by dressing appropriately and conservatively.
 You’ll project an image of credibility, confidence and respect.

 Communicate Like a Pro – Excellent communicators strengthen their personal brand using speech and silence to influence others’ opinion of them.
-They instinctively know “” and when to “share their two cents.”
+They instinctively know “when silence is golden” and when to “share their two cents.”
 They choose the right words and use them at the right time.

 Posture Up – Good posture is not only good for your health, it also sends a message of confidence, energy and attitude.
 Standing or sitting tall exhibits that “can-do” attitude.

 Kindness Wins – Kindness goes beyond thoughtful or nice.
 It’s based on your values and beliefs, and it speaks to your character.
 Kindness is doing the right thing and being socially responsible.
 Acts of kindness can have a profound impact on others – and you!